mduggan/cdifflib/README.md

 `CSequenceMatcher` constructor.
 This may cause undesirable behavior if you're not expecting it.

-Works with Python 2.7 and 3.6 (Untested on other 3.x versions)
+Works with Python 2.7 and 3.6 (Should work on all 3.3+)

 Usage
 -----